phillipssc/ioBroker.rtl_433/README.md

 * automatically add missing states to existing device, helps future proof the adapter.
 Added protocol to INFO, can be used to know what the device is capable of.
 ### 1.0.0
 * This has been oeprating successfully for over a half a year on my local installation.
 I have decided to move it to 1.0 designation with full ioBroker package compliance and registration
+### 1.0.1
+* Fixed internationalization of admin page labels as well as a few initializattion problems

 ## License
 MIT License